 Pandemic and Disaster Response: Modern military forces are increasingly tasked with non-combat roles such as humanitarian missions during pandemics or natural disasters.
 The Indian military’s adaptability in shifting focus between warfare and civil assistance during these crises is essential for national security and stability.

-Mastery of Multiple Domains: Dominance across all Fronts
+3. Mastery of Multiple Domains: Dominance across all Fronts

 Cyber and Information Warfare: Mastery of the cyber domain is crucial, as future conflicts will involve cyberattacks, electronic warfare, and data-driven operations.
-India must develop a robust cyber defense infrastructure to protect critical systems while also being capable of launching offensive cyber operations when necessary.
+India must develop a robust cyber defence infrastructure to protect critical systems while also being capable of launching offensive cyber operations when necessary.

 AI and Autonomous Systems: Future warfare will be heavily influenced by AI-driven autonomous systems like drones, robotic ground units, and unmanned naval vessels.
 India must master AI applications to leverage these technologies for reconnaissance, surveillance, and precision strikes, reducing human risk and enhancing battlefield efficiency.

 Space and Quantum Warfare: Space is becoming a critical battleground for satellite-based communication and surveillance.
-India’s defense capabilities must extend to space warfare, where control over satellites and secure communications will be vital.
+India’s defence capabilities must extend to space warfare, where control over satellites and secure communications will be vital.
 Quantum mechanics, particularly quantum communication and sensing, could disrupt these domains, making it crucial to have expertise in quantum technologies for secure communication and ultra-precise detection.

 Multi-Domain Warfare: Warfare in the future will be simultaneous across multiple domains—land, air, sea, space, cyber, and information.
 Indian military forces must have expertise in multi-domain operations, ensuring that they can coordinate across all areas and respond to threats on different fronts efficiently.
 This requires not only technological superiority but also the ability to integrate and command operations across these diverse domains seamlessly.